-The 60th Annual EIU Jazz Festival will be held on February 8 and 9, 2019.
-The festival will open on Friday, February 8, with a concert featuring the EIU Jazz Ensemble and guest performances by three EIU jazz alumni.
+The 61st Annual EIU Jazz Festival will be held on February 7 and 8, 2020.
+The festival will open on Friday, February 7, with a concert featuring the EIU Jazz Ensemble and guest performer, Marquis Hill.

 This performance is supported by the Consolidated Communications Artists Series underwriting great jazz performances.